Fortune TV

-Fortune TV is a Burmese digital Free-to-Air TV channel that run under MRTV's Multiplex Playout System based in Yangon, Myanmar.
+Fortune TV is a Burmese digital free-to-air TV channel that run under MRTV's Multiplex Playout System based in Yangon, Myanmar.
 Fortune TV is operated by Fortune Group.
 They have signed a cooperation agreement with state-run Myanmar Radio and Television (MRTV) to operate as content providers for digital free-to-air TV channels in a multi-playout system of MRTV on 17 February 2018.
-The trial was broadcast on 12 February 2019 and 4 days later on 16 February, they launched the channel officially.
+The trial was broadcast on 12 February 2019 and four days later on 16 February, they launched the channel officially.
 They broadcast entertainment as well as information and knowledge program from 6 a.m. to 12 midnight.
-Fortune are also providing quality infotainment content on the FTA and OTT platforms.
+Fortune are also providing infotainment content on the FTA and OTT platforms.